ahznn/Nasi/README.md

 image_path: "C:\\Users\\[YourName]\\Documents\\Wallpaper"
 ```

-this is where your wallpaper is going.
+This is where your wallpaper is going.

 You could change it to something like